mahmudul-hasan-bijoy/mahmudul-hasan-bijoy/README.md

 <p align="center">
   <br><br>
   <samp>
-    I'm <a href="https://coderjojo.github.io/">Vedant</a> currently a Third Year CSE student at <a href="http://www.viit.ac.in/">@VIIT :school: </a> and aspiring software developer:computer:.
-Interested in working on backend, API's, Databases and currently learning about Distributed Ledger Technology.
-Occasionaly I do participate in Hackathons :bulb: and I have a love/hate relationship with Programming :neutral_face:
+    I'm <a href="https://dev-mhbportfolio.pantheonsite.io/">Mahmudul Hasan Bijoy</a> currently a Final Year student at <a href="http://www.viit.ac.in/">@DhakaCollege :school: </a> and a newcomer in Web Design & Development  Arena:computer:.
+Interested in working with Wordpress, PSD To HTML, PSD TO Wordpress and currently learning about JavaScript Framework.It seems I have a love relationship with Web D&D :neutral_face:
   </samp>
 </p>